 Crista Hogan has served as executive director of the 1,000 member Springfield Metropolitan Bar Association since October, 2001, after practicing law for a decade.
 She also serves as executive director of the Springfield Metropolitan Bar Foundation.
 During her tenure the Springfield Bar has been recognized locally, statewide and nationally for innovative programs designed to promote the legal profession and advance justice.
 She attended the George Washington University, obtaining a BBA with Business Economics and Public Policy as her major field of study.
 She received her Juris Doctorate degree from the University of Tulsa.
 Miss Hogan has actively volunteered for civic and charitable organizations her entire life.
 She is a past president of the Junior League of Springfield, the Kitchen Foundation Board and currently serves on the Missouri Supreme Court Commission on Racial and Ethnic Fairness.
 She was appointed to the Public Defender Commission in July, 2014.

-Commissioners Ferrell and Fuhr were appointed to the State Public Defender Commission on Friday, August 16, 2019.
-Their bios and pictures will be posted soon.
+Commissioner Ferrell was appointed to the State Public Defender Commission on August, 2019.
+His bio and picture will be posted soon.